FAQ

 The DIO has staff trained to examine suspicions of fraud, corruption, and other wrongdoing and able to carry out investigative activities in accordance with international investigative standards.

-What is the definition of fraud, corruption, and wrongdoing?
+What is wrongdoing?

-- "Fraud" means any illegal act or omission characterised by deceit, concealment, or violation of trust, perpetrated to obtain money, property or services; to avoid payment or loss of services; or to secure personal or business advantage, irrespective of the application of threat of violence or of physical force;
+- Fraud means any illegal act or omission characterised by deceit, concealment, or violation of trust, perpetrated to obtain money, property or services; to avoid payment or loss of services; or to secure personal or business advantage, irrespective of the application of threat of violence or of physical force;

-- "Corruption" means requesting, offering, giving or accepting, directly or indirectly, a bribe or any other undue advantage or prospect thereof, which distorts the proper performance of any duty or behaviour required of the recipient of the bribe, the undue advantage or the prospect thereof.
+- Corruption means requesting, offering, giving or accepting, directly or indirectly, a bribe or any other undue advantage or prospect thereof, which distorts the proper performance of any duty or behaviour required of the recipient of the bribe, the undue advantage or the prospect thereof.

 Other examples of wrongdoing include: